 Typical DB9 connectors with male (left) and female (right) on a straight-through serial cable.

-A male DB9 connector on a equipment will typically transmit data on pin 3 and receive data on pin 2.
+A male DB9 connector on equipment will typically transmit data on pin 3 and receive data on pin 2.
 This device is commonly referred to as a DTE device.
-DTE stands for Data Terminal Equipment and historically was a computer terminal that was sending information to a communications device such as a modem.
+DTE stands for Data Terminal Equipment and historically was a computer terminal that was sending information to a communications device, such as a modem.